 The foliage consists of a rosette of deeply-toothed, grayish-green basal leaves; the visual effect is loose, airy, and fern-like.
 Out of this rosette, leafless stems emerge that will bear the white flowers.
 These stems typically bear five or six blooms apiece, all lined up in a row.
 At the bottoms of the flowers are yellow tips.
 The flowers are only 1 inch across but are numerous.

 Round-lobed hepatica (Hepatica americana) is a suitable companion for Dutchman's breeches.
 They are both perennials native to eastern North America, they require the same sun and soil conditions, and both are among the earliest wildflowers to bloom in their native region (Hepatica blooms just before Dutchman's breeches).

 The flower color of Hepatica can be white, pink, lavender, or bluish-lavender.
 As with Dutchman's breeches, the flowers are only about 1 inch across, but they make up for this small size through their great numbers.
 The three-lobed foliage is also attractive.

 The shade tolerance of Dutchman's breeches makes it a natural for woodland gardens.
 Many gardeners grow theirs on the north side of the house.

 Some report that these flowers are plants that attract butterflies and bees.
 The plant also attracts ants, however.

 Origin of the Names

-The common name, "Dutchman's breeches" tells you all you need to know to wish to grow these flowers in your own shade garden if you have any appreciation, at all, for whimsy.
+The common name, "Dutchman's breeches," tells you all you need to know to wish to grow these flowers in your own shade garden if you have any appreciation at all for whimsy.
 The name derives from the fact that the flowers are shaped like little pantaloons.
-To be more specific, it is easy to imagine that the arching leafless stems are clotheslines; and from these clotheslines, pantaloons are hung out to dry, upside-down.
+It is easy to imagine that the arching leafless stems are clotheslines, and that, from these clotheslines, pantaloons are hung out to dry, upside-down.